voxels/ToyPhotoGallery/README.md

 - [Code Examples](#code-examples)
 - [Client Brief](#client-brief)

 *ToyPhotoGallery* implements the design for a photo gallery transitioning into a preview view.
-All work was authored, without referencing proprietary code, during the week provided.

 #### Design Goals

-The design goals of the object map include:
+The design goals of the original **[v1.0](https://github.com/voxels/ToyPhotoGallery/releases/tag/v_1.0)** object map include:
 - Provide abstract protocols for common services so that libraries can be swapped if needed
 - Hide API interfaces behind model controllers
 - Provide launch safety for reachability or other issues